 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The remaining materials are sourced from India, the company said.

 “Airbus stands behind India in solidarity and service.
 Our focus is to support not only our employees, customers, and partners but also as many people of India as we can,” said Remi Maillard, President, and MD of Airbus India & South Asia.

 “This is our common fight against the virus and we at Airbus are committed to doing our best to help in these challenging times for India and the world.”

-As per the company, the latest contribution from Airbus comprises two oxygen generator plants, 250 oxygen concentrators, 30 ventilators, 100 BPAP breathing machines and four ICUs-on-wheels.
+The company’s latest contribution from Airbus comprises two oxygen generator plants, 250 oxygen concentrators, 30 ventilators, 100 BPAP breathing machines, and four ICUs-on-wheels.